Cazual95/news-synthesis/README.md

 based on data like source, regional popularity, social media sentiment, demographic popularity, etc. I also want to provide users the ability to combine sources with different political alignments to help them see the through-lines.
 I think for a first pass I will pick two sources; Fox News and CNN.

+## Architecture
+Right now I am thinking about creating a Flask microservice to handle web scraping, and another to handle interaction with Weaviate.